WebAssembly/spec/proposals/gc/MVP.md

 Greatest fixpoint (co-inductive interpretation) of the given rules (implying reflexivity and transitivity).

-In addition to the rules for basic reference types:
+In addition to the rules for [basic](https://github.com/WebAssembly/reference-types/proposals/reference-types/Overview.md#subtyping), and [typed](https://github.com/WebAssembly/function-references/proposals/function-references/Overview.md#subtyping) reference types:

 * `eqref` is a subtype of `anyref`
   - `eqref <: anyref`